-The TG, a committee formed to administer the relevant provisions of the Stipulation regarding the NMMA, prepared this Annual Report for 2008.
-ConocoPhillips, Golden State Water Company, Nipomo Community Services District, Woodlands Mutual Water Company are responsible for appointing the members of the committee, and along with an agricultural overlying landowner who is also a Stipulating Party, are responsible for the preparation of this annual report.
+The TG, a committee formed to administer the relevant provisions of the Stipulation regarding the NMMA, prepared this Annual Report for 2009.
+ConocoPhillips, Golden State Water Company, Nipomo Community Services District, and Woodlands Mutual Water Company are responsible for appointing the members of the committee, and along with an agricultural overlying landowner who is also a Stipulating Party, are responsible for the preparation of this annual report.

-The TG collected and compiled data and reports from numerous sources including the NMMA Monitoring Parties, Counties of San Luis Obispo and Santa Barbara, California Department of Water Resources, the U. S. Geologic Survey and the Management Area Engineers for the Northern Cities and Santa Maria Valley Management Areas.
+The TG collected and compiled data and reports from numerous sources including the NMMA Monitoring Parties, Counties of San Luis Obispo and Santa Barbara, California Department of Water Resources and Department of Public Health, the U. S. Geologic Survey and the Management Area Engineers for the Northern Cities and Santa Maria Valley Management Areas.
 The TG developed an electronic database to aid in the evaluation of the long-term sustainability of the NMMA portion of the Santa Maria Valley Groundwater Basin.
-The TG reviewed these data and reports and concluded that additional data and evaluations were required to understand the hydrogeologic conditions of the NMMA in sufficient depth to make comprehensive recommendations for the long-term management of the NMMA.
+The TG reviewed these data and reports and concluded that additional data and evaluations were required to understand the hydrogeologic conditions of the NMMA in sufficient detail to make comprehensive recommendations for the long-term management of the NMMA.

 The TG evaluated the available compiled data to reach the findings presented in the following section of this Executive Summary.
 The TG recognizes that the data used in the evaluations are not equally reliable but represent what is currently available.
-In some cases, such as the development of the hydrologic inventory, data regarding the existence, location and depths of confining layers are insufficient to estimate amounts of groundwater in storage available for pumping to meet water demands.
-This estimate is essential in providing a cross-check of the accuracy of the hydrologic inventory determined as the net difference between components of water inflow to and water outflow from the NMMA.
-The TG addresses this issue by presenting recommendations for analyses of available data not possible for this 2008 Annual Report and collection of additional data to be used in future annual reports.
+In some cases, additional analysis will be required for an adequate characterization of the physical setting within NMMA to develop an appropriately detailed model of the stratigraphy, defining the location and thickness of production aquifers and confining layers.
+Refinements in the understanding of the physical setting will improve upon estimates of groundwater in storage available for pumping to meet water demands.
+Such work is an important goal for the TG, and mirrors the TG's desire to characterize groundwater storage in the NMMA.
+The TG has developed specific recommendations to address these issues for the next annual report.